Transfer Learning in Deep Reinforcement Learning: A Survey

-Besides its remarkable advancement, RL still faces intriguing difficulties induced by the exploration-exploitation dilemma~\cite{sutton2018reinforcement}.
-Specifically, for practical RL, the environment dynamics are usually unknown, and the agent cannot exploit its knowledge about the environment to improve its performance until enough interaction experiences are collected via exploration.
-Due to partial observability, sparse feedbacks, and the high-dimension in state and action spaces, acquiring sufficient interaction samples can be prohibitive, which may even incur safety concerns for domains such as automatic-driving and health informatics, where the consequences of wrong decisions can be too high to take.
+Besides its remarkable advancement, RL still faces intriguing difficulties induced by the \textit{exploration-exploitation} dilemma~\cite{sutton2018reinforcement}.
+Specifically, for practical RL problems, the environment dynamics are usually unknown, and the agent cannot exploit knowledge about the environment until enough interaction experiences are collected via exploration.
+Due to the partial observability, sparse feedbacks, and the high complexity of state and action spaces, acquiring sufficient interaction samples can be prohibitive or even incur safety concerns for domains such as automatic-driving and health informatics.
 The abovementioned challenges have motivated various efforts to improve the current RL procedure.
-As a result, \emph{\textbf{Transfer Learning}} (TL), which is a technique to utilize external expertise from other tasks to benefit the learning process of the target task, becomes a crucial topic in RL.
+As a result, \emph{\textbf{transfer learning}} (TL), or equivalently referred as \emph{\textbf{knowledge transfer}}, which is a technique to utilize external expertise to benefit the learning process of the target domain, becomes a crucial topic in RL.

-TL techniques have been extensively studied in the \textit{supervised learning} domain~\cite{pan2009survey}, whereas it is an emerging topic in RL.
-In fact, TL under the framework of RL can be more complicated in that the knowledge needs to transfer in the context of a Markov Decision Process (MDP).
-Moreover, due to the delicate components of an MDP, the expert knowledge may take different forms, which need to transfer in different ways.
-Noticing that previous efforts on summarizing TL for RL have not covered its most recent advancement~\cite{taylor2009transfer, lazaric2012transfer}, in this survey, we make a comprehensive investigation of \textit{\textbf{Transfer Learning in Deep Reinforcement Learning}}.
-Especially, we build a systematic framework to categorize the state-of-the-art TL techniques into different sub-topics, review their theories and applications, and analyze their inter-connections.
+While TL techniques have been extensively studied in \textit{supervised learning}~\cite{pan2009survey}, it is still an emerging topic for RL.
+Transfer learning can be more complicated for RL, in that the knowledge needs to transfer in the context of a {Markov Decision Process}.
+Moreover, due to the delicate components of the Markov decision process, expert knowledge may take different forms that need to transfer in different ways.

+Noticing that previous efforts on summarizing TL in the RL domain did not cover research of the last decade~\citep{taylor2009transfer, lazaric2012transfer}, during which time considerate TL breakthroughs have been achieved empowered with deep learning techniques.
+Hence, in this survey, we make a comprehensive investigation of the latest TL approaches in RL.